TubeTrap™ Setups

 |

 Because of how it works, the TubeTrap is known as a "pressure zone bass trap."
-The diameter of the TubeTrap, not the length determines the low frequency cutoff.
-Only TubeTraps have built-in diffusive reflection panels to maintain ambience control.
-TubeTraps work best in areas where there is heavy bass, such as the corners of the room. |
+The diameter of the TubeTrap, not the length determines the |

 |